DYNO DAY PREPERATION

 Want to save some money?
 Great!
 Keep reading and get to work

-☐ Plug in your scanner.
+Plug in your scanner.
 Make sure the scanner turns on.
-The OBD port always has 12 volts (key off, key on, cranking, whatever, it should have 12V on pin 16 at the bottom right).
-If you plug in your scanner and it doesn’t turn on that’s a problem.
+If it does not turn on something is wrong.
+The OBD port always has 12 volts (pin 16 at the bottom right when looking at the vehicle’s OBD connector).
 Find the issue and fix it.
 Probably a fuse.
 Might be a ground.
-OBD pins 4 and/or 5 should be grounded.
+The vehicle’s OBD pins 4 and/or 5 should be grounded.

 Expected code!?
 WTH is that?